Christian views on environmentalism: Presbyterian Churches

+The mainline Presbyterian Church (USA) has been an outspoken supporter of modern environmental causes.
+In 2018, it approved a policy for combating environmental racism.
+Other initiatives include establishing Presbyterian Earth Care Congregations and Green Leaf Seal camps, which involve many member churches and conference centers across the United States.

+The church's 2010 Earth Care Pledge summarizes critical aspects of creation restoration in four resolutions: worship, education, energy-efficient church facilities, and community outreach for environmental justice.
+Denominational resources on earth-care for local congregations stay available for distribution.

 Seventh-day Adventists

-The Seventh-day Adventist church is committed to environmental stewardship as well as taking action to avoid the dangers of climate change.

-According to its official statement, the church "advocates a simple, wholesome lifestyle, where people do not step on the treadmill of unbridled over-consumption, accumulation of goods, and production of waste.
-A reformation of lifestyle is called for, based on respect for nature, restraint in the use of the world's resources, reevaluation of one's needs, and reaffirmation of the dignity of created life."
+The Seventh-day Adventist church has stated its commitment to environmental stewardship as well as taking action to avoid the dangers of climate change.
+Its official statement advocates a "simple, wholesome lifestyle" that does not chase consumerism and the resultant waste.
+It calls for a "lifestyle reformation ... based on respect for nature, restraint in using the world's resources, reevaluating one's needs, and reaffirming the dignity of created life."

-In 2010, Loma Linda University, one of the church's largest universities, introduced the Loma Linda University Center for Biodiversity and Conservation Studies.
-The goal of the center is to address the comparative lack of environmental concern among Christians by increasing awareness of environmental issues.
-The center features animal displays representing global biodiversity hotspots of special concern and also introduces visitors to original scientific research being conducted in the school's biology, geology and natural sciences departments.
+In 2010, the Loma Linda University Center for Biodiversity and Conservation Studies was introduced to address the comparative lack of environmental concern among Christians in education, scientific research, and general awareness.

-Southern Baptist
+Baptist Churches

+Southern Baptists were among the first Christian groups in the United States to campaign for government control of pollution in the late 1960s.
+Concerns about possible worship of nature led to a move away from this campaign in the 1980s.
+In 2008, several pastors revised their views and published a statement on the duty of Christians to care for the environment.

-The Southern Baptist Environment and Climate Initiative is an independent coalition of Southern Baptist pastors, leaders, and laypersons who believe in stewardship that is both biblically rooted and intellectually informed.
+The Southern Baptist Environment and Climate Initiative is an independent coalition of Southern Baptist pastors, leaders, and laypersons who believe in stewardship that is both biblically rooted and intellectually informed, and the Convention has published positions on scripturally-mandated stewardship of the environment.

-United Methodist Church
+Methodist Churches

+The Free Methodist Church teaches that "Scripture reveals that God is the Creator" and that to "love God implies caring for his creation."

 The United Methodist Church believes in the need for environmental stewardship.
 For Christians, the idea of sustainability flows directly from the biblical call to human beings to be stewards of God's creation.
+Through various initiatives and programs, the United Methodist Church encourages its members to engage in environmental stewardship practices.
+This includes supporting sustainable agriculture, advocating for environmental policies, and promoting energy conservation within church facilities.